danielR2001/flutter_exoplayer/README.md

 ## Why pick us

 Flutter_exoplayer uses the Java ExoPlayer library, which unlike Android's MediaPlayer offers fast audio buffering, especially when using playlists.
-All thanks to the ExoPlayer`s `ConcatenatingMediaSource` that let's you use an audio list that allways buffers the next audios.
+All thanks to the ExoPlayer's `ConcatenatingMediaSource` that let's you use an audio list that allways buffers the next audios.
 This feature of the ExoPlayer let's you play playlists very smoothly.

 Moreover Flutter_exoplayer offers many features such as: